cqframework/mct-ig/input/pagecontent/technical-requirements.md

 #### General Overview and Design Guidelines

-This section covers background for the Measure Calculation Tool, provides a brief overview of the technical solution, and identifies risks, constraints, and design guidelines for the solution.
+This section covers background for the Measure Calculation Tool (MCT), provides a brief overview of the technical solution, and identifies risks, constraints, and design guidelines for the solution.

 ##### Background

 _Situation_

-The Promoting Interoperability Program Eligible incentivizes eligible hospitals and providers to demonstrate meaningful use of certified health information technology (HIT) to improve quality, safety, efficiency, and equity of the American health care system.
-Hospitals participating in the inpatient hospital quality reporting program (IHQR) are encouraged to voluntarily submit 4, electronic clinical quality measures (eCQM) for 3 of 4 quarters.
+The Promoting Interoperability Program incentivizes eligible hospitals and providers to demonstrate meaningful use of certified health information technology (HIT) to improve quality, safety, efficiency, and equity of the American health care system.
+Hospitals participating in the inpatient hospital quality reporting program (IHQR) are encouraged to voluntarily submit four, electronic clinical quality measures (eCQM) for three of four quarters.

 _Problem_

 However, the process of electronically sharing population-level data is labor-intensive and cumbersome, hampered by a lack of standardization of data models and fields.
-In order to calculate eCQMs today, providers must map their EHR propriety data models to the Quality Data Model and upload their results as a Quality Reporting Document Architecture Category I formatted file onto the Hospital Quality Reporting portal, as well as participate in post submission audits.
+In order to calculate eCQMs today, providers must map their EHR propriety data models to the Quality Data Model (QDM) and upload their results as a Quality Reporting Document Architecture Category I formatted file onto the Hospital Quality Reporting portal, as well as participate in post submission audits.

-In order to reduce the burden of data collection and improve interoperability, CMS aims to transition away from traditional electronic clinical quality measurement (eCQM) to Fast Healthcare Interoperability Resources (FHIR)– specified measures, that leverage certified health information technology or digital quality measurement (dQMs)
+In order to reduce the burden of data collection and improve interoperability, CMS aims to transition away from traditional electronic clinical quality measurement  to Fast Healthcare Interoperability Resources (FHIR)– specified measures, that leverage certified health information technology or digital quality measurement (dQMs)

 As per the 21st Century Cures Act Final Rule, developers of certified health information technology (HIT) must ensure their technology supports a variety of use cases, including the calculation of quality measure. **Technology certified by the Office of National Coordinator ONC must support “standardized API for patient and population services.”** Certified HIT will

-1. support Fast Healthcare Interoperability Resources (FHIR) Release 4.0.2,
+1. Support FHIR Release 4.0.2,
-2. responds to request for data elements mandated in the USCD v1
+2. Responds to request for data elements mandated in the USCD v1
-3. enables access to patient-level data across a patient population.
+3. Eables access to patient-level data across a patient population.

 DQMs will allow eligible providers and hospitals to seamlessly exchange patient and population level data for the calculation and reporting of quality measure scores, using a Measure Calculation Tool (MCT).

-An MCT is an open-source, end-to-end software system, designed to interface with eligible hospital and clinicians FHIR API, gather data requirements for measure calculation from a knowledge repository, request and validate data from a provider API, calculate measure score(s) using Clinical Quality Language, and produce electronic report(s).
-CMS has contracted Yale-CORE to orchestrate the development of an early MCT prototype and demonstrate its ability to calculate a measure score for single FHIR-specified measure.
+An MCT is an open-source, end-to-end software system, designed to interface with eligible hospital and clinicians FHIR application programming interface (API), gather data requirements for measure calculation from a knowledge repository, request and validate data from a provider API, calculate measure score(s) using Clinical Quality Language, and produce electronic report(s).
+Centers for Medicare and Medicaid Services (CMS) has contracted Yale Center for Outcomes Research & Evaluation (CORE) to orchestrate the development of an early MCT prototype and demonstrate its ability to calculate a measure score for single FHIR-specified measure.

 _Objective_

 To develop a prototype of the MCT engine that will be able to demonstrate key features of the enterprise level MCT platform.
-These features will be defined and enumerated as user stories, all features not selected for development and testing for prototype will remain in the backlog.
+These features will be defined and enumerated as user stories.
+All features not selected for development and testing for prototype will remain in the backlog.

 _Stakeholders_

 The following comprises the internal and external stakeholders whose requirements are represented by this document:

-* Anne Weinstein Program Lead
+* Anne Weinstein, Program Lead
-* Tom Lantz Senior Program Technical Advisor
+* Tom Lantz, Senior Program Technical Advisor
-* Bridget Calvert Senior dQM Implementation Lead
+* Bridget Calvert ,Senior dQM Implementation Lead
-* Joel Andress Senior dQM Program Lead
+* Joel Andress, Senior dQM Program Lead
-* Bill Lakenan  Interoperability Lead, Bellese Technologies
+* Bill Lakenan,  Interoperability Lead, Bellese Technologies
-* Reid Kiser DQM Division Director
+* Reid Kiser, DQM Division Director
-* Mark Canfield Division Deputy Director
+* Mark Canfield, Division Deputy Director
-* Michellene Roberts HQR Program Lead
+* Michellene Roberts, HQR Program Lead
-* Mindy Riley Division Director
+* Mindy Riley, Division Director
 * Andrew Fulks Principal Engineer, eSimplicity

 ##### General Overview